Bharat9848/notes/interview.md

 ## general
  - sleep well before interview
- - find all the scenarios
+ - find all the scenarios.
+ - do low level designing for all type questions, before jumping to the code.
  - dont be eager on writing code if you are not sure about solution just try to work on examples.
- - HR divided in sourcerer and recruiter.
-Sourcerer find the relevant candidate
+ - start timer at each interview
+ - do proper setup 5 min before starting of interview.

 ## Mental models

 ## Problem brainstorming